Ed.D. in HRD

 “There were some lectures and group meetings for female grad students that were amazing,” Ballew said.
 “And Mullins Library, even if I don’t physically go there, I can log in and get pretty much anything I want online, and interlibrary loan is the best thing ever.”

-Ballew began studying online for her Master of Education in Human Resource and Workforce Development from the University of Arkansas in 2017.
+Ballew began studying online for her Master of Human Resource Development from the University of Arkansas in 2017.
 She graduated two years later, in 2019, with a 4.0 GPA while working full time.
 Much of her prior graduate work transferred into her doctoral program and will shorten the time until she earns her doctorate.

 Ballew was one of 25 people to receive the W.E.
 Manning Memorial Scholarship for online U of A students for the 2021-2022 academic year.